SpaceZZ/IEC60870104AddressConverter/README.md

-# IEC60870104AddressConverter
+# IEC 60870-5-104 Address Converter

 Simple GUI engineering tool to calculate from structured to unstructured **IEC 60870-5-104** addresses and vice versa, i.e. **31.0.1.10.2.4** into **31.0.1.655876**

-I have found that a lot of vendors use one of another and it takes a lot of time to calculate them by hand (and I often forget the formula).
+I have found that a lot of SCADA vendors use one of another and it takes a lot of time to calculate them by hand (and I often forget the formula).

 It also has a list with Telegram ASDU Types.